ednieuw/Fibonacci-ESP32-C3-S3-Clock/README.md

 It is possible to use any ESP32 as long as the used pins are adapted in the program.
 ![S3_C3_MCU](https://github.com/ednieuw/Fibonacci-ESP32-C3-S3-Clock/assets/12166816/3b6b667f-b216-47f9-908e-f0fc4708580d)

 Soldering pins to the ESP32-C3-supermini was difficult.
 Even with Pb/Sn solder at 250 Celsius often the board was not function anymore because SMD’s came loose from the PCB or were destroyed.
-I ordered low melting solder paste
+Some survived and were used for some clocks
-I used the ESP32-S3-zero with welded pins.
+As an alternative I used the ESP32-S3-zero with welded pins.
+The same software can be used with both models.
+Only the coding for the on bboard LED is different.
-Also the use of the internal LED must be adapted to the board that is used or turn off.
-Some boards use RGB LEDs connected to three pins and other board use a WS2812 RGB LED.
+The choice of the #define at the top of the sketch will take care of the right code to upload.

+The software support SK6812 and WS2812 LED-strips.

 ![IMG_7943](https://github.com/ednieuw/Fibonacci-ESP32-C3-S3-Clock/assets/12166816/984d59dd-759a-4b8a-9a5d-9a50959e1591)